 If you’ve been here awhile you know that I’m a big proponent of cooking healthy whole food meals from scratch.

-Well let me just say, making chicken pot pie from scratch is quite involved.
-Involved because I’m going to show you how to make a homemade gluten-free pie crust AND homemade gravy.
+Well let me just say, making chicken pot pie from scratch is labor intensive…but oh so satisfying.
+I’m going to show you how to make a homemade gluten-free pie crust AND homemade gravy.

-Chicken pot pie from scratch is a perfect recipe for a cold winter day.
-A day when you have time to enjoy the satisfaction of bringing a dish to life without the trappings of pre-packaged shortcuts and processed ingredients.
+Chicken pot pie from scratch is a perfect recipe for a rainy day.
+A day when you have time to enjoy the satisfaction of bringing a meal to life without the trappings of pre-packaged shortcuts and processed ingredients.